denisbp/uniritter-node-2016/README.md

-# UniRitter2016

-Project for the 2016 edition of UniRitter's web engineering classes.
+Sample code for the node.js-based web engineering classes at UniRitter.

-TO-DO:
-* Create base structure here
-* Add install/run info to readme file